meilisearch/documentation/reference/features/field_properties.md

 All fields are stored in the database. **This behavior cannot be changed**.

-Thus, if a field is missing from both the displayed-attributes list and the searchable-attributes list, it **will still be stored**.
+Thus, if a field is missing from both the `displayedAttributes` list and the `searchableAttributes` list, it **will still be stored**.
 It will be possible to add it to either or both lists at any time.